Package 'genieclust'

 Details

-Given an minimum spanning tree, the algorithm runs in O(nn)O(n \sqrt{n}) time.
+Given a minimum spanning tree, the Genie algorithm runs in O(nn)O(n \sqrt{n}) time.
 Therefore, if you want to test different gini_thresholds, (or ks), it is best to explicitly compute the MST first.

 According to the algorithm's original definition, the resulting partition tree (dendrogram) might violate the ultrametricity property (merges might occur at levels that are not increasing w.r.t. a between-cluster distance). gclust() automatically corrects departures from ultrametricity by applying height = rev(cummin(rev(height))).